Zuehlke/vagrant-chef-exercises/chef-tdd-environment/README.md

 ```

 ChefSpec, Fauhai and Serverspec are only libraries, not commandline tools.
 They
-are also bundled at a very specific version:
+are also bundled at a very specific version within the ChefDK:
 ```
 $ gem list chefspec fauxhai serverspec --no-details